 Once a flood pump station is activated, the station runs automatically.
 The start elevation is set low enough that available storage capacity in the combined sewer system is maximized.
-That is, the wetwell is drawn down early enough to allow rainfall runoff to enter a relatively empty (rather than a relatively full) sewer system.
-During the rainfall event, the pumps will continue to assist in keeping the sewer levels low.
-The Clifton pump sequence starts in accordance with the levels indicated in Section 3.0 - Key Operating Parameters.
+That is, the wetwell is drawn down early enough to allow rainfall and/or snowmelt runoff to enter a relatively empty (rather than a relatively full) sewer system.
+During the rainfall and/or snowmelt event, the pumps will continue to assist in keeping the sewer levels low.
+The Roland pump sequence starts in accordance with the levels indicated in Section 3.0 - Key Operating Parameters.

-Start elevations for additional pumps are controlled to activate at levels higher than the previous pump start elevation.
+Start elevations for additional pumps are set to activate at levels higher than the previous pump start elevation.
 Additional pumps are brought online as the water level rises and the previous pump(s) are not able to keep up with flow into the FPS wetwell.
+Generally the pump start stop levels are set to cycle to maintain balance of flow through the system.

 Pump stop elevations are also staged.
-The last pump to start should be the first one to stop.
+The last pump to start is the first one to stop.
 Pumps are staged to stop at decreasing wetwell elevations until the first pump is stopped at the pump 1 low level stop elevation.
 There are "duty plugs" on the front of the control panel which allow manual selection of the order in which each pump is started.